Zeeshan138063/simple-rest-api/README.md

 ### Instructions

-Make sure you have Go latest version installed
+Make sure you have Go latest version installed and `make` installed

+Run `make run`

-If something goes right, you should see a log like this:
+If everything goes right, you should see a log like this:

 `2020/05/11 15:29:02 running api server at http://0.0.0.0:5400`